zoto96/RitaBot/_pages/wiki.md

 ### [Requesting features or reporting bugs](https://github.com/ZyC0R3/Rita/issues)
 Request a feature or report a bug, we are grateful for both

-Please join the [Official Rita Discord Server](https://discord.gg/mgNR64R) to get support, keep up to date with changes and report bugs, alternatively you can submit your request via a Github [issue tracker](https://github.com/ZyC0R3/Rita/issues).
-There is always someone that can help you.
+### Have concerns?
+* Join the [Rita Discord Server](https://discord.gg/mgNR64R) if you require any assistance
+  * Keep up to date with changes and report bugs
+  * For feature requests or issues feel free to use our [issue tracker](https://github.com/ZyC0R3/Rita/issues) to submit a ticket as well as joining our Discord.